openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

 This section is also configurable using the options in section D.

 * **Insulin On Board** (blue chart): It shows the insulin you have on board.
 If there were no TBRs, SMBs and no remaining boluses this would be zero.
 Decaying depends on your DIA and insulin profile settings.
 * **Carbs On Board** (orange chart): It shows the carbs you habe von board.
 Decaying depends on the deviations the algorithm detects.
-If it detects a lower carb absorption than expected, it will increase COB (more or less, depending on your safety settings).
+If it detects a lower carb absorption than expected, insulin would be given and this will increase IOB (more or less, depending on your safety settings).
 If it detects a higher carb absorption than expected, it will fall back to the value that is calculated by the min_5min_carbimpact.
 * **Deviations**:
    * **GREY** bars show a deviation due to carbs.
    * **GREEN** bars show that BG is higher than the algorithm expected it to be.